SheCodesAustralia/multicoder-turtorial/content/Birds/3_making_them_move.md

 {{% notice info %}}

-Restart the game, the bird should keep moving around.
+Restart the game, the bird should keep moving....too far, did it just fly off the screen?
+Don't worry, we'll fix that in a later step.

+{{% /notice %}}

+{{% notice warning %}}

+Head over to the Python Exercises to learn about lists before moving to the next step.
+[Click here: Lists](../../exercises/lists)

 {{% /notice %}}